 Making a testicular torsion medical negligence * claim differs from other personal injury claims * in that is not assessed by the Injuries Board.
-This means that the claim must be made through the courts and to do this you will need to speak with a testicular torsion / medical negligence * solicitor to make sure you take the right steps forward.
+This means that the claim must be made through the courts.
+To do this you will need to speak with a testicular torsion / medical negligence * solicitor to make sure you take the right steps forward.

 The time in which you bring a claim forward is an important factor to take into consideration.
 A person has two years following the date of the injury or two years following the date of knowledge of the injury to make a claim.

-In cases of testicular torsion medical negligence * involving children, the two-year time limit for making a claim doesn’t begin until the child turns 18 years of age.
+Testicular torsion medical negligence * involving children is different.
+The child has a two-year time limit for making a claim which doesn’t begin until the child turns 18 years of age.
 In the meantime, a parent can make a medical negligence claim on the child’s behalf if they wish to do so.

 The first step in assessing if you can move forward with a testicular torsion medical negligence claim is to contact a medical negligence solicitor *.
 In order for the solicitor to establish a medical negligence case the following steps will need to be taken: